Shape the future of IBM!

 We invite you to shape the future of IBM, including product roadmaps, by submitting ideas that matter to you the most.
 Here's how it works:

-Start by posting ideas and requests to enhance a product or service.
-Take a look at ideas others have posted and upvote them if they matter to you,
+Start by searching and reviewing ideas and requests to enhance a product or service.
+Take a look at ideas others have posted, and add a comment, vote, or subscribe to updates on them if they matter to you.
+If you can't find what you are looking for,

-Post an idea
+Post an idea.

-Get feedback from the IBM team to refine your idea
+Get feedback from the IBM team and other customers to refine your idea.

-Automation Decision Services (ADS) - incl ADS, Operational Decision Manager
+Automation Decision Services (ADS)

 Robotic Process Automation